 TIP!
 Heme sources of iron (meat, poultry, and fish) are better absorbed by the body than non-heme (plant sources).
 But by including non-heme with heme sources you increase the absorption of the latter.
 Vitamin C also increases the absorption of non-heme sources of iron by 3-4 times.
 Some great combos include vitamin C-rich fruit with fortified cereals and waffles, tomatoes with beans (think soups and burritos), and chili that contains meat, beans, and tomatoes.

 2. Vitamin E

-According to the Feeding Infants and Toddlers Study (FITS),63% of toddlers and 37% preschoolers fall short on vitamin E (infants actually meet or exceed their needs).
-Other population studies show that most age groups don’t meet the RDA for vitamin E which mainly functions as an antioxidant (protecting cells from the harmful effects of free radicals.)
-As a fat-soluble vitamin, vitamin E also needs fat to be absorbed.
+According to the Feeding Infants and Toddlers Study (FITS), half of 12-24-month-olds and a third of preschoolers fall short on vitamin E (infants actually meet or exceed their needs).
+Other population studies show that most age groups – including school-age kids and teens — fall short of the RDA for vitamin E which mainly functions as an antioxidant (protecting cells from the harmful effects of free radicals.)
+As a fat-soluble vitamin, vitamin E needs fat to be absorbed.